 Below are examples of requests you might enter and responses you might receive from the Masking API client.
-For commands specific to your masking engine, work with your interactive client at http://<myMaskingEngine>/ masking/api-client/
+For commands specific to your masking engine, work with your interactive client at http://<myMaskingEngine>/masking/api-client/

+Note

+In all code examples, replace <mymaskingengine></mymaskingengine> with the hostname or IP address of your virtual machine.

+🛕 Warning

-A HTTPS (SSL/TLS) is recommended, but for explanatory purposes these examples use insecure HTTP.
+HTTPS (SSL/TLS) is recommended, but for explanatory purposes these examples use insecure HTTP.

-Creating a masking job
+Creating a Masking Job